-There is a single degree for doctoral studies in economics or in management, PhD in Economics and Management.
-HEC designs, implements and delivers the program along two different tracks: management and economics.
+There is a single degree for doctoral studies in economics or in management: PhD in Economics and Management.
+HEC Liège designs, implements and delivers the programme along two different tracks: management and economics.

-Indeed, all the decisions regarding admissions, credit validations, annual deliberation, etc. are taken together within a joint Doctoral Commission in Economics and Management, chaired by the Director of Research with the support of two vice-presidents (one for each track).
+All the decisions regarding admissions, credit validations, annual deliberation, etc. are taken together within a joint Doctoral Programme Committee (DPC) in Economics and Management, chaired by the Director of Research with the support of two vice-presidents (one for each track).

-In addition to the compulsory courses, students propose their own customized program in their field of specialization and according to their subject.
-The Doctoral Program Committee and the supervisors check the consistency of the doctoral program.
-They analyze the quality of the research and the international scientific reputation of the course providers.
-Based on the progress made in preceding years, a personalized schedule is drawn up at the start of each academic year, co-signed by the PhD student and his/her supervisor, in agreement with the Doctoral Program Committee.
+In addition to the compulsory courses, students propose their own customised programme in their field of specialization and according to their subject.
+The PhD student is supported by a Doctoral Dissertation Committee (DDC) which includes the supervisor.
+The Committee validates the consistency of the doctoral programme.
+They also analyse the quality of the research and the international scientific reputation of the course organisers.
+Based on the progress made in preceding years, a personalized schedule is drawn up at the start of each academic year, co-signed by the PhD student and his/her supervisor, in agreement with the Doctoral Dissertation Committee.

 The Thematic Doctoral School in Management is organized jointly by HEC Liège (ULiège), Solvay Brussels School of Economics and Management (ULB) and Warocqué faculty (UMons).

-The doctoral training program in Management is structured in 4 parts:
+The doctoral training programme in Management is structured in as follows:

-- A common core of 20 ECTS is intended to ensure a uniform basis of skills and allows doctoral candidates to network
+- A common core of 15 ECTS is intended to ensure a uniform basis of skills and allows doctoral candidates to develop their network

-- A specialization program worth 15 ECTS, composed of advanced classes and thematic workshops closely connected with the subject of the doctoral thesis and thus with the main research themes found in the School
+- A specialization programme worth 15 ECTS, composed of advanced courses and thematic workshops closely connected with the subject of the doctoral thesis and thus with the main research themes found in the School

-The training program in Economics consists of five doctoral level courses of 5 ECTS.
+- Five doctoral level courses of 5 ECTS each.
 Two courses must be in microeconomics, macroeconomics or econometrics.
 The other three courses (15 ECTS) may be much more specifically related to the research field of the doctoral student.

-Access to the PhD in Management and Economics is reserved for holders of a Master’s degree (120 ECTS) in Management or Economics, or any other equivalent degree (Belgian or international) that was awarded with "Honors" after a 5-year program (300 ECTS).
+The submission of an application to the Ph.D. programme requires the presentation of a research project as well as an outline of a work plan of your project.
+The research project and the work plan have to be formally approved by a professor who accepts to become your supervisor Access to the PhD in Management and Economics is reserved for holders of a Master’s degree (120 ECTS) in Management or Economics, or any other equivalent degree (Belgian or international) that was awarded with "Honors" after a 5-year programme (300 ECTS).

-In order to be admitted, candidates must submit an application file for assessment by the Doctoral Committee.
-This consists of professors involved in the program.
-The Committee will examine the admissibility of your submission and will grant or deny permission to register.
+In order to be admitted, candidates must submit an application file for assessment by the Doctoral Programme Committee.
+This consists of professors involved in the programme.
+The Committee will examine the admissibility of your submission and will grant or deny permission to enrol at the University.

 - General access conditions for the doctorate